Escrava Isaura (1976 TV series)

-Escrava Isaura (Isaura: Slave Girl) is a 1976 Brazilian telenovela produced by TV Globo, originally broadcast between October 11, 1976 and February 5, 1977.
-Based on the 1865 novel of the same name by 19th century abolitionist writer Bernardo Guimarães, it tells the story of the struggles of Isaura, a mixed-race slave, to find happiness during the Brazilian Empire.
-It starred Lucélia Santos in the titular role and Rubens de Falco as slave owner Leôncio Almeida, the main antagonist.
+Escrava Isaura (Isaura: Slave Girl) is a 1976 Brazilian telenovela produced by TV Globo, originally broadcast between 11 October 1976 and 5 February 1977.
+Based on the 1865 novel of the same name by 19th century abolitionist writer Bernardo Guimarães, it tells the story of the struggles of Isaura, a white-skinned slave, to find happiness during the Brazilian Empire.
+It starred Lucélia Santos in the title role and Rubens de Falco as slave owner Leôncio Almeida, the main antagonist.
 It was adapted by Gilberto Braga and directed by Herval Rossano and Milton Gonçalves, running 100 episodes.

 Plot

 The story is set in Brazil in the 1860s, 20 years before the emancipation of slaves.
-Isaura, a mixed-race slave, lives in the house of Comendador Almeida and his wife Dona Ester in Rio de Janeiro.
+Isaura, a white-skinned slave, the daughter of a mixed-race slave and a white overseer, lives in the house of Comendador Almeida and his wife Dona Ester in Rio de Janeiro.
 Dona Ester raised her as her own daughter.
 She is educated and beautiful but very modest.
 Almost everyone likes her, especially Januaria, the cook, who is a mother figure to her.
 However, her master, the Comendador, is not particularly fond of Isaura and forbids Dona Ester from letting her dine with them like a family member.
 Another person who hates her is the black slave Rosa, who detests the privileged life Isaura leads.

 At the beginning of the story Leôncio, the Comendador's son arrives home from Paris where he attended university but did not acquire a degree as he was more interested in debauchery.
 He takes a liking to Isaura and tries to seduce her but she resists.
 Dona Ester, Leôncio and Isaura soon move to the Almeidas' countryside residence in Campos, where we meet new characters: Francisco the cruel overseer who led the plantation in its owner's absence, André, the newly bought slave who incites Francisco's hatred by his dignity and bravery, and neighbour plantation owners Dona Alba and her children Tobias and Thais.
 Tobias and Leôncio start to hate each other when Tobias witnesses Leôncio's cruel treatment of a sick slave.
 Later Tobias meets Isaura who is taking a walk, and they fall in love, but Tobias doesn't know she is a slave.
 Also, Miguel, the overseer at Tobias's plantation confesses to Isaura that he is her father.